How did an Economist become educated and trained as a homeopath?

-During the presentation, I had an “ah-ha” moment during the presentation by Dr. Trevor Cook, at that time Queen Elizabeth’s physician.
+It was amazing!
+I had an “ah-ha” moment during Dr. Trevor Cook’s presentation, at that time Queen Elizabeth’s physician.

 I had graduated from University with an undergraduate degree in Science focusing on Biology and Chemistry.
-But I never learned about homeopathy.
+But I was never introduced to Homeopathic Medicine.
 A whole new world opened for me.
 I was hooked!

-My epiphany led me to a local Russian trained homeopath (allergies cured!) and then further to studying and practicing homeopathy.
+My epiphany led me to a local Russian trained homeopath (allergies cured!) and then inspired me to study homeopathy.

 I updated my physiology and anatomy from my university degree and then studied locally at the Toronto School of Homeopathy and continued with The School of Homeopathy (Devon U.K.)